Stochastic Gradient Descent-like relaxation is equivalent to Metropolis dynamics in discrete optimization and inference problems: Discussion and Conclusions

 One more important message to take from the present work is the need to optimize the mini-batch size.
 This is a parameter that is often set to a given value without any good reason.
 For the planted coloring problem we have studied here, we have shown that only setting the mini-batch size to a value in the retrieval range allows the SGD-like algorithm to converge to the optimal solution.
 We believe this can be true in many other contexts and the optimization of the mini-batch size should become a standard process among machine learning practitioners.
+In our specific case, the planted coloring model near to the MC recovery transition, the optimal batch size is nearly $90\%$, that seems quite challenging for ML applications.
+However, this is just a specific case, in a regime of parameters very close to the critical connectivity $c_{MC}$.
+But in turn, in any realistic ML context, one is generically further away from critical thresholds, also as an effect of strong over-parametrization and we expect the margin for $B$ also to be wider.
+Moreover, the case we have studied is a sparse case, in which the number of data (that corresponds to edges in our case) is linearly proportional to the size of the signal that we want to recover.
+If the mini-batch size is too small, the recovery problem quickly becomes impossible because the underlying graph becomes disconnected, and local information cannot propagate to large distances.
+This is not the common situation in ML problems, that could be instead classified as dense problems.
+In such cases, we expect an optimal batch size that could be much lower than the one in sparse problems.